The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 2. Feria de Mataderos

-The weekly Feria de Mataderos is one of my absolute favorite things to do in Buenos Aires, located on the far western border of the city.
+The weekly Feria de Mataderos is one of my absolute favorite things to do in Buenos Aires, located on the western border of the city.

-The neighborhood and market represent the joining of the urban sprawl with the rural countryside.
+This neighborhood and market represent the joining of the urban sprawl with the rural countryside.

 Therefore it only makes sense that this market features folkloric music and dance from rural, northern provinces and gaucho influences.